Make Your Next Trip Extraordinary

 Bragging rights

-For honeymooners or couples interested in renewing their commitment to one another, Diane can set up a Mejaya-jaya ceremony—traditionally one element in a Balinese wedding—at a small rural temple.
-You dress in Balinese clothes (a requirement for entering the inner areas of a Balinese temple), and a Hindu priest offers his or her blessing to you and your significant other: Old negative energy is cast out and new positive energy is invited into your life together.
+For honeymooners or couples interested in renewing their commitment to one another, certain Bali specialists can set up a Mejaya-jaya ceremony—traditionally one element in a Balinese wedding—at a small rural temple.
+You dress in Balinese clothes (a requirement for entering the inner areas of a Balinese temple), and a Hindu priest offers their blessing to you and your significant other: Old negative energy is cast out and new positive energy is invited into your life together.
 Though many hotels offer Balinese “weddings,” this ceremony is a true Balinese ritual, rather than a ceremony designed for tourists.
 And both opposite-sex and same-sex couples, married or unmarried, can participate in the Mejaya-jaya ceremony.

 Best places to take the kids